Skip to content

 On top of this, this shoe has received a $20 USD price point increase which brings its price to $220 USD.
 The only real changes with this shoe compared to the Legacy Lifter II is the pump system that some might not need and a few upper changes.

-To be honest, the Legacy Lifter III feels a little more like a 2.5 versus, so I was a little let down by this shoe’s updates and that’s why I’m not convinced everyone should invest in this shoe, especially those not wanting to spend $200+ USD for a weightlifting shoe.
+To be honest, the Legacy Lifter III feels a little more like a 2.5, so I was a little let down by this shoe’s updates.
+That’s why I’m not convinced everyone should invest in it, especially those who don’t want to spend $200+ USD on a weightlifting shoe.

 I think if you can find the Reebok Legacy Lifter II on sale, then you’ll be better off with that model.
 Additionally, I’d suggest trying to find coupons for the Legacy Lifter III if you can knock their price down a bit, then they can be more justified.